syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    Option `isearchp-show-filter-prompt-prefixes-flag' controls
    whether prefixes for filters are added to the Isearch prompt.
    You can toggle this option during search using `C-z p'.

+   User option `isearchp-filter-predicates-alist' contains filter predicates that are available as completion candidates whenever you are prompted for one.
+See its documentation for details.

+   Filter predicates that you add dynamically are added as completion candidates for the current Emacs session.
+If option `isearchp-update-filter-predicates-alist-flag' is non-`nil' then they are also added to `isearchp-filter-predicates-alist'.
+That updated option value is NOT saved, however.
+If you want to save your additions to it for future Emacs sessions sessions then use `M-x customize-option isearchp-filter-predicates-alist'.

  * Case-sensitivity is indicated in the mode line minor-mode
    lighter: `ISEARCH' for case-insensitive; `Isearch' for